 Managing your time is a key element in successful study.
 This series of articles shows you how you can best organise the time you have available and motivate yourself to use it wisely.

 For specific advice and support relating to your current study, contact your tutor, or go to your module website or study guide.

 Finding a strategy

 Your study guide tells you know how many hours you need to find each week for your study, and it would be easy if it was just a matter of, say, allocating two hours a day to your module and your time management was done.
 But most OU students have busy lives which sometimes conflict with their study plans, and everyone suffers from a lack of motivation on occasion, whether they are busy or not.

-You will probably find that during your studies you'll use several different approaches to time management, depending on other demands and the experience you gain of what works best for you.
+You'll probably find you'll use several different approaches to time management during your studies, depending on other demands and the experience you gain of what works best for you.

 In this video, OU student Gareth, shares his tips for effective time management.

 Hi.
 My name is Gareth and I would like to share with you my top tips for effective time management when studying with the Open University.